-Sluishuis is a renewing adaptation of the traditional inner-city courtyard typology.
+Sluishuis is a renewed adaptation of the traditional inner-city courtyard typology.
 Towards the water, a gateway is opened by lifting one corner, allowing water and small boats to enter the inner courtyard, and offering a spectacular view to the IJ lake.
 Towards the neighbourhood across the road, the block steps down, creating generous terraces, bringing in daylight, and introducing a human scale.
-The shape of the building optimizes the daylight entrance within the apartments.
+The shape of the building optimizes the daylight entry within the apartments.
 Residents and visitors alike can experience the lake from the inner water courtyard, a pontoon jetty promenade, and a public climbing route to the top of Sluishuis.

 Amsterdam, the Netherlands